2theMAXtheStairFax/cobject/README.md

 5. Let the batch run to completion — it ends with `save`, which reboots the FC with the new configuration.
 6. Recalibrate the accelerometer (Calibration tab) — the dump includes calibration offsets (`acczero_*`, `accgain_*`, `gyro_zero_*`) taken from the original unit, and these won't be accurate for a different board.
 Recalibrate using standard board orientation, not the orientation it will be in once mounted.
 7. In the **Modes** tab, review the `Arm` switch assignment. it should be set to Aux 5 with mid to high sections being enabled.
 OSD controls are on AUX6, 7, and 8.
+8. Insert your microSD card into the slot on the FC, you will have to remove the top WIFI board of the FC to reach it.
+In the blackbox logging tab, check to see if the SD Card is detected and format it. (remember, max 4GB usable.
+Any extra space will not be used.)

 Other defaults worth knowing about:
 - `osd_units = IMPERIAL`, `tz_offset = -240` (EDT/Ohio Time)